Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the Ulcer Ratio is 30 , which is higher, thus worse than the value of 10 from the benchmark.
+• During the last 3 years, the maximum DrawDown is -40.2 days, which is lower, thus worse than the value of -22.1 days from the benchmark.

 MaxDuration: